By Edward Kliszus

 Love Online at the Laurie Beechman Theatre portrayed a gentle, passionate look at online dating for individuals recently cast into a search for a loving relationship.
 We soon discovered that while our couple loved and lost, they earned insightful wisdom from their travails.

-There is some humor gleaned from experiences with newfangled online dating apps, but from the onset, dominant themes are love, heartache, nostalgia, and the hope associated with new relationships – all beautifully expressed.
+Some humor is gleaned from experiences with newfangled online dating apps, but from the onset, dominant themes are love, heartache, nostalgia, and the hope associated with new relationships – all beautifully expressed.
 We also sense yearning and how one might question their self-confidence when delving back into dating.

 The show began with pianist/music director Gerry Dieffenbach masterfully performing an overture of songs from the American Songbook.
 This set the stage for what was to be a sojourn through romantic themes and the concomitant complexities and rewards of starting anew.

-Love Online was a musical journey enhanced by some of the finest songs ever written.
+Love Online was a musical journey enhanced by some of the finest written songs.
 It was performed by two enchanting, empathetic, and erudite individuals who understand life, heartache, and love.
 Love and Nickerson took our hands and hearts, drew from their inner psyches, and shared times, worlds, and lives.
 It was storytelling at its best.
 The messages are universal.

 There’s one performance left on November 2, so don’t hesitate, as the October performance was sold out.